Our history: From RSOL to NARSOL

 In 2006, some of the original signatories became concerned that the problem had worsened and began to circulate a revised document.
 In July 2007, Paul Shannon, a long time peace and social justice educator in the Boston area, published his article entitled It’s Time to Reform Sex Offender Laws: An Urgent Call to Support the Well-being of Children and the Rights of Us All in the online newsletter Counterpunch, and Reform Sex Offender Laws was officially born.

 In 2016, RSOL changed its name to the National Association for Rational Sexual Offense Laws (NARSOL).
-NARSOL remains an incorporated organization with a 501(c)(4) IRS designation and continues to grow in its influence.
-RSOL has adopted a set of Bylaws, a statement of vision, mission, and goals, a set of key assertions, and has an elected board of directors as well as several working committees which move along its established agenda.
-RSOL’s annual conference continues to expand its influence with each additional year.
+NARSOL remains an incorporated organization with a 501(c)(4) IRS designation and continues to grow in its membership and influence.
+NARSOL has adopted a set of Bylaws, a statement of vision, mission, and goals, a set of key assertions, and has an elected board of directors as well as several working committees which move along its established agenda.
+NARSOL’s national conference continues to expand its influence with each additional year.
 It has affiliate organizations in a growing number of states.
 Lobbying and litigation by these affiliates has proven extremely effective in several states, while lobbying at the national level remains an important goal.